Panic Attack Recovery

 Question: “How do I cope with a panic attack?
 How do I stay on the bus, etc. without jumping off and walking home?
 How do I calm myself down?"

-For the purpose of the example in this installment let’s say that the above questions was made by an individual with the name Jane (obviously the person’s true identity will be held in confidence).
+For the purpose of the example in this installment let us imagine that the above questions were posed by an individual with the name Jane (obviously the person’s true identity will be held in confidence).

 Jane’s question really deals with two issues: 1.
-Needing strategies for dealing with panic attacks and anxiety, and, 2.
+Needing strategies for coping with a panic attack, and 2.
 Dealing with one’s anxiety in day-to-day tasks.

 I’ll show you what I mean.